 In fact, I was so stubborn that I didn’t quit baseball, even though it made all the sense in the world at the time.

-Everybody, my coaches, my teammates and even my parents, were convinced that baseball just wasn’t the sport for me.
+Everybody, I’m sure even my parents, was convinced that this just wasn’t the sport for me.

 More importantly, that stubbornness resulted in learning how to overcome fears in my life beyond the baseball diamond.

 If I would have followed conventional wisdom, I would have quit baseball.
 I would have never faced my fear of being hit with the baseball.
-I would have watched my friends continue playing baseball while I kicked myself constantly, wondering if I could have had any success on the baseball diamond.
+I would have watched my friends continue playing baseball while I kicked myself constantly, wondering if I could have.

 Worst of all, quitting would have then become acceptable for me.